Common Fugue terms and concepts are defined below.

 Resources Under Management (RUM).
 For billing purposes, Fugue calculates RUM.
-RUM excludes all AWS-managed IAM policies (e.g.,
+RUM excludes all duplicate resources, AWS-managed IAM policies (e.g.,

 SecurityAudit), default AWS ElastiCache parameter groups, and built-in Azure Role Definitions, so if multiple environments include the same resources, Fugue will only count those resources once.
 See Service Coverage.
 See also daily resources scans.
 RUM is updated at 8 AM, 5 PM, 9 PM UTC.

 A scan is a comprehensive survey of a Fugue environment at a point in time to retrieve resource configuration state, assess compliance, and identify potential misconfigurations.

 - self-healing infrastructure